What is Spring Boot Auto Configuration?

 }

-Embedded Database is configured only if there are no beans of type DataSource.class or XADataSource.class already configured.
+An embedded database is configured only if no beans of type DataSource.class or XADataSource.class are already defined in the application context.

 @Configuration(proxyBeanMethods = false)